thedevdojo/refine/README.md

 # Refine Your Blade Views

 Refine is a live [Blade](https://laravel.com/docs/blade) editor.
 It enables instant, in-browser editing of Blade templates.
-Right-click any element, click "Edit in Refine", and modify the source code directly with zero page reloads.
+Right-click any element, click "Edit Code", and modify the source code directly.

+> [!WARNING]
+> This is still actively being developed so there may be a few issues.
+I have tested this with Blade Includes and Components; however, more testing is needed for Livewire and Volt.

 ## Features